weifeng1994/subtitles_burner/README.md

 4. Upload the video file under `video_file` and subtitles file (.srt only) under `subtitles_file`
 5. Click `Execute`.
 FastAPI will show `LOADING`.
 Wait for it to disappear.
 6. Click `Download file` link to download your file!
 The filename is your original filename prepended by `subtitled_`

+## With Frontend (Not Ready, Please use `API only`)
+1. Run `docker-compose up -d`
+2. Go to `http://localhost:8501`.
+You will be in the landing page.
+3. Upload your video file and subtitle file (.srt), and click "Run!" button
+4. Go to "Status" tab, and your video with subtitles will be displayed.

 # Issue
 - There is currently a problem with playing the subtitled video